Make a Referral

-To be eligible for one of Casa Esperanza, Inc’s residential programs, an applicant must meet the following criteria:
+To be eligible for one of Casa Esperanza, Inc.’s residential programs, applicants must meet the following criteria:

-- Has been drug- and alcohol-free for at least 5 days;
+- Have been drug- and alcohol-free for at least 5 days;

-- Is mentally and physically stable and does not pose a risk to self or others;
+- Be mentally and physically stable and does not pose a risk to self or others;

-- Has no history of behavior that could place the safety of other clients or staff in jeopardy;
+- Have no history of behavior that could place the safety of other clients or staff in jeopardy;

-- Is able to function in a group setting and participate in the treatment process;
+- Be able to function in a group setting and participate in the treatment process;

-- Is open to recovery and can understand relapse;
+- Be open to recovery and can understand relapse;

-- Is willing and able to participate in the treatment process and abide by house rules;
+- Be willing and able to participate in the treatment process and abide by house rules;

-- Has no personal circumstances preventing him or her from fulfilling program obligations (such as pending cases or outstanding warrants);
+- Have no personal circumstances preventing him or her from fulfilling program obligations (such as pending cases or outstanding warrants);

-- Has provided documentation that he or she is not actively infected with TB.
+- Have provided documentation that he or she is not actively infected with TB.